sciapp/sampledb/docs/developer_guide/api.rst

-    :<json string storage: how the file is stored (local) :<json string original_file_name: the original name of the file :<json string base64_content: the base64 encoded content of the file
+    :<json string storage: how the file is stored (local) :<json string original_file_name: the original name of the file :<json string base64_content: the base64 encoded content of the file :<json object hash: hash algorithm and hexdigest of the content (optional, for local, database or local_reference storage)
     :statuscode 201: the file has been created successfully
     :statuscode 403: the user does not have WRITE permissions for this object
     :statuscode 404: the object does not exist